 Point already raised in audit ongoing in parallel as highlighted by auditee.

-IA team, relaid the information to the respective auditors and auditor in charge of 2025-033 outsourcing audit and issue will be raised as finding 2025-033_F10 there.
+IA team, provided the information to the respective auditors and auditor in charge of 2025-033 outsourcing audit and issue will be raised as finding 2025-033_F10 there.

 Therefore issues considered as closed for this audit.